 Appearance: Laminate shingles have more of a dimensional appearance, which make your roof more aesthetically pleasing.

 Resale Value: Due to both aesthetic appearance and durability, laminate shingles give your home a higher resale value.

 3-tab Shingle (left) and Laminate Shingle (right)

 Cool roofs are shingles created to reflect solar wavelengths rather than absorb them like traditional shingles.
 Initially, cool roofs were limited to lighter shades, such as white.
 However, with new technology, manufacturers have been able to create solar reflective shingles in a variety of colors.
 Dark-colored, traditional shingle roofs can reach a temperature of 190 degrees in the sun, resulting in higher utility bills and faster shingle deterioration.
 With cool roof shingles, you can reduce those high utility bills, improve the overall comfort of your home, and extend the life of your roof.
-In the end, installing a cool roof will save you money, whether its on bills or a new roof.
+In the end, installing a cool roof will save you money, whether it’s on bills or shingle roofing services on installing a new roof.